-3.2 The Announcement Process
+3.2 The announcement process

 In February 2000, MSCI communicated that it was reviewing its weighting policy and that it was considering a move to index weights defined by the freely floating proportion of the stock value.
 Such free-float weights would take account of restrictions like Foreign Ownership Limits (FOLs) in different countries and therefore would better reflect the limited investibility of many stocks.
-Free-float weights where subsequently adopted by MSCI's competitor Dow Jones on September 18, 2000.
-On the next day, MSCI published a consultative paper on possible changes and elicited comments from its clients.
+Free-float weights were subsequently adopted by MSCI's competitor Dow Jones on September 18, 2000.
+On the next day, MSCI published a consultative article on possible changes and elicited comments from its clients.
 On December 1, 2000, MSCI announced that it would communicate its decision on the redefinition of the MSCI Global Equity Index on December 10, 2000.
-Fund managers could by then infer that MSCI's adoption of free floats weights was imminent.
-The second announcement on December 10, 2000 provided the time table for the implementation of the index change in two steps and the new target for market representation was 85% up from previously 60%.
-To minimize the price impact of the redefinition, the equity indices would adjust 50% towards the new index on November 30, 2001 and the remaining adjustment was scheduled for May 31, 2002.
+Fund managers could by then infer that MSCI's adoption of free-float weights was imminent.
+The second announcement on December 10, 2000, provided the timetable for the implementation of the index change in two steps and the new target for market representation was 85%, up from the previous 60%.
+To minimize the price impact of the redefinition, the equity indices would adjust 50% toward the new index on November 30, 2001, and the remaining adjustment was scheduled for May 31, 2002.

-MSCI's decision was broadly in line with the previous consultative paper.
+MSCI's decision was broadly in line with the previous consultative article.
 Only the target level of 85% was somewhat higher (by 5%) and the implementation timetable was somewhat longer than most observers had expected.11 December 10, 2000, therefore marks the confirmation of existing market expectations.
-Most participants appear to have anticipated the adoption of free float weights at least since the first announcement ten days earlier.
-An examination of transaction volumes in the Euro/Dollar spot market confirms this view.
-We use FX transaction data previously used and documented by Breedon and Vitale (2004).12 The data consist of all electronically brokered spot transactions in both the EBS and Reuters D-2000 trading platforms on any given day from August 1, 2000 to January 24, 2001.
-The exact size of each transaction (in terms of dollar value) is unknown, but separate volume statistics indicate that the average FX spot transaction size in the EBS platform amounts to \$3.14 million and is somewhat lower for trades in the Reuters system.13 In the relevant time period, EBS accounts for approximately 81% of all electronically brokered spot trades in the Euro/Dollar market.
+Most participants appear to have anticipated the adoption of free-float weights, at least since the first announcement 10 days earlier.
+An examination of transaction volumes in the Euro/U.S. dollar spot market confirms this view.
+We use FX transaction data previously used and documented by Breedon and Vitale (2004).12 The data consist of all electronically brokered spot transactions in both the EBS and Reuters D-2000 trading platforms on any given day from August 1, 2000, to January 24, 2001.
+The exact size of each transaction (in terms of U.S. dollar value) is unknown, but separate volume statistics indicate that the average FX spot transaction size in the EBS platform amounts to US\$3.14 million and is somewhat lower for trades in the Reuters system.13 In the relevant time period, EBS accounts for approximately 81% of all electronically brokered spot trades in the Euro/U.S. dollar market.